chkoar/vfi/README.rst

 Licensing
 ---------

-The hdbscan package is 3-clause BSD licensed.
+The vfi package is MIT licensed.
 Enjoy.